 The GDPR applies to both data processors and data controllers, although they do have different obligations.

-Brexit will take place after the 25th of May 2018, therefore UK businesses must comply with the GDPR.
-Even after Brexit, UK businesses still need to comply with the GDPR if they target the EU market or EU residents with their goods and services.
+Even after Brexit, and proposed changes to UK law, UK businesses still need to comply with the GDPR if they target the EU market or EU residents with their goods and services.

 What is Personal Data?